Cozy chair and blanket for resting during wisdom teeth removal aftercare.

 How you sleep can make a big difference in managing swelling, especially during the first 48 hours.
 For the first few nights, plan on sleeping with your head elevated.
 You can prop yourself up with a few extra pillows to keep your head above your heart.
 This simple trick uses gravity to help drain fluids away from the surgical area, which can significantly reduce the amount of swelling you experience when you wake up.
 Try to sleep on your back as well, so you don’t accidentally put pressure on your jaw or cheeks while you’re sleeping.

-When to Call Your Oral Surgeon
+When Should You Call Your Oral Surgeon?

 Your recovery should be a pretty straightforward process, but it’s always smart to know what to look out for.
 Complications are rare, but they can happen.
 The most important thing is to listen to your body and trust your instincts.
 If something feels off, it’s always better to be safe and give us a call.
 Our expert team is here to support you through every step of your recovery, and we want to hear from you if you have any concerns.
 Don’t ever feel like you’re being a bother—your health and comfort are our top priorities.

-Signs of an Infection
+How to Spot the Signs of an Infection

 One of the most critical things to watch for is any sign of infection.
 While your mouth is working hard to heal, it’s a sensitive area.
 If you notice pus draining from the surgery site, see new or worsening swelling, or have a persistent bad taste in your mouth that rinsing doesn’t help, contact your surgeon right away.
 An infection needs to be addressed quickly to prevent it from becoming a more serious issue.
 Prompt treatment will get you back on the road to a smooth and speedy recovery.